Mika Letters

 Typing Fast

-There a couple ways that Mika words can be typed quickly and perhaps in the speech rhythm.
+Here are a couple ways that Mika words can be typed quickly and perhaps in the speech rhythm.
+These are syllable typing and chorded typing.

 Syllable Typing

 Some syllables in Mika can be typed quickly by tapping two keys at the same time with the consonant going down slightly before the vowel.
 It feels like learning a few chords on a chorded keyboard and can be learned as needed.
-There are 25o (maybe 255) possible syllables in Mika and the 30 most common can be typed as one:
+There are 55 possible syllables in Mika (double in special cases) and the most common can be typed as one.

-Try the two-handed 'ja'.
-Tap both 'j' and 'a' but the 'j' is faster.
-This syllable sounds somewhat like the German word for yes.
+Try the two-handed ya.
+Tap both y and a but the y is faster.
+This syllable sounds like the German word for yes.

-Now try a syllable involving letters on the same hand.
+Now try a syllable involving letters on the same hand: sa, ko or on.
 Or adding space after the syllable.

 This will not work on an old typewriter or if you are a single finger typist.
 A two finger typist might be able to do many.